cssgunc/carolinacupboard-inventory/README.md

 ## Environment Variables
 `DATABASE_URL`: The url for your postgresql server

-- If you're using a local PostgreSQL server, the url will be `postgres` by default

-`DATABASE_USER`: The login username for your postgresql server
+- The format of the URL string is `postgres://username:password@databaseurl:portnumber/databasename`

-- If you're using a local PostgreSQL server, the user will be `postgres` by default
+- If you've installed Postgres locally, the default should be `postgres://postgres:YOURPASSWORD@localhost:5432/postgres`

-`DATABASE_PASSWORD`: The password for your postgresql login

-`DEFAULT_ADMIN`: The onyen that will be created in the `USERS` table as the default admin
+`DEFAULT_ADMIN`: The onyen that will be created in the `USERS` table as the default admin whenever the database is reinitialized

-`DEV_USERTYPE`: The user type you want to mock when running in dev mode (admin, volunteer, user)

-`DEV_ONYEN`: The onyen user you want to mock when running in dev mode
+`DEV_ONYEN`: The onyen user you want the app to see you as when running in dev mode

-**NOTE**:  In local development, you must either set `DEV_USERTYPE` OR you must create an admin/volunteer in the `USERS` table and set `DEV_ONYEN` to that user.

 You may add more environment variables if you would like.
 You can access them through `process.env.ENV_VAR_NAME`

 ## Project Structure
 This section will go over the project structure and what functionality is contained at each level.

+### `.github`

+This folder contains workflow descriptions for automated tests through GitHub actions.

 ### `config`